ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 There is also __CS 189__ offered through Electrical Engineering and Computer Sciences (EECS).

+### Are we going to learn about data bases?

+No. If you are interested in Databases you should consider __CS XYZ__ offered through Electrical Engineering and Computer Sciences (EECS).

 ### Are we going to learn about linear models?

 No. The course for linear models is __Stat 151A__.

+### Are we going to learn about Reproducible Research (RR)?

+Not really.
+We will touch on dynamic documents and practices that are useful in RR, but the dedicated course for this topic is __Stat 159__.

 ### Do we need to memorize all commands?